jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 you* because *I don’t know*”.

 One CPO’s form for *eco-movement* had a box to fill in for the operator-name, so I tried entering other names, I got one success, three failures and a query about what I was playing at.
-A few more have emerged since.
+A few more of their customers have emerged since.

 Some CPOs don't publish Open-Data access details, so I had to contact them.
 Three admitted missing the deadline and lacking a data-feed.
 Others replied promptly, I thanked **Osprey Charging**, for being quick and they took an interest in my project - they have an [interesting white paper on costs](https://www.ospreycharging.co.uk/post/cost-of-public-rapid-ev-charging) too.
-Sainsbury's Smart Charge had limited contact options, but had me accessing data with 25 minutes of calling them not just exceeding expectations but setting the fastest response record.
+Sainsbury's Smart Charge had limited contact options, but had me accessing data with
+25 minutes of calling them - not just exceeding expectations but setting the fastest response record.

 **Others were slower** but eventually provided access or a form to request it.
 Only one, [Believ](https://www.believ.com/believ-charge-point-live-data/), are **actively